 The assessment was established in November 2000, when the Petaluma City Council adopted Ordinance 2104 N.C.S establishing the Downtown Business Improvement District (BID).
 This Occurred at the request of the Petaluma Downtown Association (PDA), after an extensive public hearing process, required by State Law.
 During the process, local business owners who were to be included in the BID had the opportunity to protest the formation of the district and terminate the process.
 However, recognizing the utility of the BID, very few chose to oppose the BID and the District was formed.
 The PDA Board serves as the BID Board of Directors and administers the funds collected from you by the City of Petaluma.
 The PDA does not have the authority to change this ordinance or grant exemptions.

-According to the 2017 Annual Report of the BID, approved by the Petaluma City Council in December 2016, assessment funds will be used as follows:
+The annual 2018 BID budget, approved by the Petaluma City Council in January 2018, assessment funds will be used as follows:

 Please support the Downtown Business Improvement District and thank you for your continued efforts to maintain an economically vibrant and attractive downtown.